 Dianne Morales is the Executive Director and Chief Executive Officer of Phipps Neighborhoods.
-She is responsible for the overall organizational management and has led the organization through a change process that has resulted in growth from a $17 million to a $24 million, multi-service agency helping almost 10,000 children, youth and families overcome poverty.
+Over the past 8 years she has led the organization through a change process that has resulted in growth from a $17 million to a $24 million multi-service agency helping almost 12,000 children, youth and families overcome poverty.

-An expert in education, workforce and youth development issues, Dianne has a wealth of experience in strategy, policy and organizational development as well as executive management.
-Prior to joining Phipps Neighborhoods, Dianne served as Executive Director of The Door, one of NYC’s premier youth development organizations, where she increased enrollment from 7,000 to over 11,000 at-risk young people accessing services.
-She has spent over 20 years in program start-up, including the initial implementation of the NYC Department of Education’s Office of Youth Development and School-Community Services under Chancellor Joel Klein, the launching of The Teaching Commission, and the development of Jumpstart, a national early childhood non-profit organization.
+An expert in education, workforce and youth development issues, Dianne has a wealth of experience.
+She has spent more than 20 years in program start-up, including the implementation of the NYC Department of Education’s Office of Youth Development and School-Community Services, the launching of The Teaching Commission and the development of the early-childhood nonprofit, Jumpstart.

 Dianne is a Latina who grew up in Bedford-Stuyvesant, Brooklyn, and has focused her life on supporting communities in creating sustainable change for social and economic justice.
 Dianne has earned graduate degrees from the Harvard Graduate School of Education and Columbia University, as well as a Bachelor’s in psychology from the State University of New York in Stony Brook.

 About Phipps Neighborhoods

 Phipps Neighborhoods helps children, youth, and families in low-income communities rise above poverty.
 We work in South Bronx neighborhoods where we can address the greatest barriers to lasting success through education and career programs, and access to community resources.